mkouhpayeh/code-wiki/docs/automation/ci-cd-gitlab.md

     - **Visibility**: Select Visible (default), Masked, or Masked and hidden.
     - **Expand variable reference**: Optional.
 If selected, the variable can reference another variable.
 It is not possible to reference another variable if Visibility is set to Masked or Masked and hidden.

+- Runners are the agents that run the GitLab Runner application, to execute GitLab CI/CD jobs in a pipeline.
+They are responsible for running your builds, tests, deployments, and other CI/CD tasks defined in .gitlab-ci.yml files.

 ---

 ## 1. Deploy .Net Web in IIS